 Talking about having a cake cutting- this is usually planned before the first dance.
 But sometimes it can be planned after the speeches or even before the dessert.
 Your venue will be happy to advise you of doing this.

 First Dance and Party Continue

 The first dance usually opens the evening’s dancing started.
 If your wedding evening guests arriving from 7:00 pm, you may want your first dance to start at 7:30 pm, for example.
 After that, everyone can join on the dance floor and let their moves out!
 You can ask your venue for advice on the time for the music to finish and guests to depart at the end of the night.

 Things to Keep in Mind When making Your Timeline

 Always allow extra time to get ready than you think you’ll need.
 I guarantee something unexpected will come up : )

-Have ALL your details (dress, shoes, rings, other jewellery, invitation suite, any other keepsakes you’d like photographed) in one place at your getting ready location.
-This will save you/your photographer time gathering everything together.
+Have ALL your details (dress, shoes, rings, other jewellery, invitation suite and any other keepsakes you’d like photographed) in one place at your getting ready location.
+This will save your/your photographer’s time gathering everything together.

 Include travel time from getting ready location to ceremony and from ceremony to reception in your timeline (as well as travel time to any portrait locations you’d like)

-Ideally, you’ll need to allow for 30-45 minutes for bride & groom portraits, and another 40 minutes for wedding party/family portraits.
+Ideally, you’ll need to allow 30-40 minutes for bride & groom portraits and another 30 minutes for wedding party/formal photographs.

-Allow yourself a cushion of at least 30 minutes before the ceremony to relax and soak in the moment.
+Allow yourself a cushion of at least 20 minutes before heading to the ceremony to relax and soak in the moment.